-Developing and running your own business is extremely rewarding, while often frustrating and challenging.
-In my 25 years of running businesses, I know that success is gained from hard work, learning, and growing as an individual.
+Developing and running your own business is extremely rewarding, while the Business Lessons learned can often be frustrating and challenging.
+In my 25 years of running businesses, there are many lessons learned from running a business.
+I know that success is gained from hard work, learning, and growing as an individual.

 In this special blog post, I'll be giving 17 business lessons that every entrepreneur needs to know.
 And the common mistakes people make that can be easily avoided.

-1. Learn From People Who Are Where You Want To Be
+1. Business Lessons – Learn From People Who Are Where You Want To Be

 If you want to be successful, then take advice from successful people – and nobody else.